mpvano/radiohat/docs/getting_started_guide.md

 After booting, the Audio Codec device  will appear in programs but it won't function properly until the devices on the *RadioHat* are initialized.
 For now, we're just going to manually initialize them by running the *pitrans* program.

 Running *pitrans* needs to be done at least once after each reboot to initialize the codec chip so that it can be used as a sound interface.
-This can easily be automated, but for now, we're just going to do it manually since pitrans will to be run alongside other program we use to test *RadioHat*.
+This can easily be automated, but for now, we're just going to do it manually since pitrans will be run alongside any other program we use to test *RadioHat*.

 * **Install the overlay** by giving the following commands:

-		cd ~/*RadioHat*/RPI as\ SLAVE/ IIS\ setup/
+		cd ~/radiohat/RPI as\ SLAVE/ IIS\ setup/
 		cd RaspberryPi_I2S_Slave-master/genericstereoaudiocodec.dtbo"
 		sudo cp genericstereoaudiocodec.dtbo  /boot/overlays/genericstereoaudiocodec.dtbo